World Premiere

 Holly

 Abigail is known for her roles in much-loved sitcoms, including Lee Mack's BBC Not Going Out and ITV's Benidorm.
-She is currently performing in the West End in A Man for All Seasons alongside Martin Shaw.
+She recently performed in the West End in A Man for All Seasons alongside Martin Shaw.

 Ben Lamb